Denogithub/Azure-Administration/Deploy_LinuxVM_ssh_Key.md

-# Deploy Linux VM & connect via ssh key instead of password #
+# Deploy Linux VM & connect via ssh key instead of using admin username and password #